-- To apply for access to TableBuilder go to the ABS registration page (www.abs.gov.au/registration) and select Register If your organisation hasn't registered for data access with ABS before, you will need to - If your organisation hasn't registered for data access with ABS before, you will need to XXX. - 1.
-This is the email address you need to write to with any access questions you might have.
+To apply for access to TableBuilder go to the ABS registration page (www.abs.gov.au/registration) and select Register

+If your organisation hasn't registered for data access with ABS before, you will need to provide some additional information about your organisation as part of the registration process.

+1. This is the email address you need to write to with any access questions you might have.

+Once you have registered you can log in to the PIA dataset using this "All other datasets' button on the right.

+The first two buttons will take you to the Census data.